Local SEO rarely fails because nothing was done.

 Why This Hurts Local SEO

 Most local searches happen on mobile.
-Slow pages and cluttered layouts increase bounce rates.
+Slow pages, cluttered layouts, or hard-to-click buttons increase bounce rates, sending negative signals to Google.

 How to Fix It